Botond (warrior): Social status

 Botond's name and deeds are preserved by narrative sources only which were compiled centuries later, therefore the circumstances of his existence and military career are unclear and questionable.
 The anonymous author of the Gesta Hungarorum (early 13th century) writes that Botond was a tribal chieftain, thus a member of the upper elite, whose father Kölpény (Culpun) was the uncle of Tas, one of the seven chieftains of the Magyars.
 Anonymus claims that Grand Prince Árpád handed over the area of Bodrog along the river Vajas in the southern lands to Tas and Kölpény during the Hungarian conquest of the Carpathian Basin (late 9th century).
+Accordingly, Kölpény's descendants possessed lands in the southern area of Danube–Tisza Interfluve and Bácska (Bačka).

 Contrary to Anonymus, Simon of Kéza states in his Gesta Hunnorum et Hungarorum (early 1280s) that Botond was a common Hungarian soldier who "was chosen to wrestle" the Greek warrior.
 The 14th-century Illuminated Chronicle, which derives Simon's work, also strengthens this; according to its narration, Botond says that "I am Botond, a proper Hungarian, the least of the Hungarians" (Ego, inquit, sum Bothond, rectus Hungarus, minimus Hungarorum), while accepting the Greek's challenge.
 In this context, the phrase minimus Hungarorum indicates both his small stature and lowly origin.

 According to scholar Zoltán Tóth, Botond's lower social status is confirmed by the fact that his descendants (see below) were belonged to the relatively poor nobles centuries later.
 Tóth argued that Kölpény's name is similar to Kül-Bey, one of the tribes of the Pechenegs and this reflects his origin.
 His name is preserved in place names and castle ruins in present-day Serbia, for instance, Kulpin (Kölpény) and Kupinovo (Szávakölpény), which territory corresponds Anonymus' information.
 According to linguist Dezső Pais, Botond's name derives from a Turkic verb butan meaning "to beat, defend".
 However, as the word bot ("rod, stick") was also used in Hungarian for mace, a favorite weapon of the Pechenegs, and thus strengthens the theory of Botond's ethnicity; in addition, as Tóth argued, the legend itself could be of nomadic, Pecheneg origin too.
 However, further etymological ideas exist too.
 Other historians argue that Anonymus fabricated a personal patronymic name from Botond's possible Kölpény or Kylfing ethnicity, who were hired as frontier guards by the Hungarian grand princes in the 10th century.
 Bálint Hóman accepted Anonymus' narration that Botond was a member of the Hungarian elite.
 He claimed that his tribal territory laid in the area of Drava.
 Gyula Moravcsik also considered that all Hungarian invasions southward since the 950s were managed by Botond's tribe, whose territory laid in Baranya.